coala/coala/docs/Developers/Writing_Native_Bears.rst

 Here we see that this Bear (unlike normal Bears) yields a `coalib.results.HiddenResult` instead of a ``Result``.
-The first parameter in ``HiddenResult`` should be the instance of the Bear that yields this result (in this case ``self``), and second argument should be the content we want to transfer between the Bears.
+The first parameter in ``HiddenResult`` should be the instance of the Bear that yields this result (in this case ``self``), and the second argument should be the content we want to transfer between the Bears.
 Here we use a list of strings as content but it can be any object.
 More Configuration Options
 --------------------------

 coala provides metadata to further configure your bear according to your needs.
 Here is the list of all the metadata you can supply:

 - `LANGUAGES`_